pl453s/linux-mint-gnome/README.md

 ## New packages

+- mint-gnome-desktop: A package which embed all the necessary to install Mint Gnome from any official edition of Mint 20
-- mint-gnome: The distribution base package (welcome screen, Gnome extensions and .desktop files)
+- mint-gnome-core: The distribution base package (welcome screen, Gnome extensions and .desktop files)
 - gnome-customization: 'gnome-tweaks', only better (customize Gnome, themes, extensions, QT5, GDM3, Plymouth and Grub)
 - mint-wallpapers: It contains the sames wallpapers as Linux Mint ones, it's just to avoid the heavy 'mint-artwork' package
-- plymouth-theme-mint: Boot screen wich support UEFI manufacturer logo (BGRT), based on and requires 'plymouth-theme-spinner'
+- plymouth-theme-mint: Boot screen which support UEFI manufacturer logo (BGRT), based on and requires 'plymouth-theme-spinner'
 - papirus-cursor-theme: I did not do anything, those are the cursors from snwh's 'Paper' icon theme
 - libreoffice-style-papirus: The same, this package is just not available without a PPA